pagehop/api.pagehopapp.com/source/reading-news.md

 title: Reading News
 permalink: reading-news/
 ---
-Wouldn't be great to always have todays news, just a few keys away from you, no matter the current application you work with?
+Wouldn't it be great to always have todays news, just a few keys away from you, no matter the current application you work with?

 ## Hacker News

-Pagehop 1.0.0 has a recipe HackerNews.
+Since 1.0, Pagehop has a recipe for the Hacker News.
 Pagehop **0.1.0** had a recipe HackerNews.

 It's awesome.
 It's something, our team can't live without.

 You want to check the news on news.ycombinator.com?
-You just open-up Pagehop and type "h " (with a trailing space) and there it is:
+You just open-up Pagehop and type "hack" (no need for a trailing space) and there it is:

 ![](/reading-news-resources/hn.png)